Did you know there are 13 Wine Trails In Texas that offer wine tastings?

 Dripping With Taste Trail Includes wineries, breweries, and distillers in Dripping Springs

 • Fredericksburg Wine Road 290

-Not a scheduled trail but a path to fantastic wineries and vineyards.
+It’s not a scheduled trail but a path to fantastic wineries and vineyards.
 Plus, shopping and dining experiences along the way.
-Start in Johnson City and wind up in Fredericksburg, or the other way around.
+Start in Johnson City and wind up in Fredericksburg, or vice versa.
 The map shows 17 wineries along Wine Road 290, but I thought there were more.
 See Wine Road 290.

 • Sam Houston Wine Trail

 There is no set wine trail event.
 There are eight wineries in this area to discover.
 It looks like they had an event in 2021, but nothing since then.
 The Sam Houston Wine Trail comprises a group of growers and winemakers in East Texas’s beautiful rolling, piney hills.
 Finding award-winning wines at these tasting rooms is genuinely the best-kept secret in Texas.
 This would make a great day trip from Houston.